Yashu2133/Mongo-DB/README.md

 ### 🗃️ Collections

-1. Students
+1. **students**
-Stores student details including name, email, and assigned mentor.
+Stores student information including name, email, and their assigned mentor.

-2. Problems
+2. **mentors**
-Tracks the number of problems solved by each student on the CodeKata platform.
+Contains mentor details including name, email, and number of mentees assigned.

-3. AttendanceLogs
+3. **codekata_progress**
-Records daily attendance for each student with date and status (present/absent).
+Tracks the number of coding problems each student has solved.

-4. Lessons
+4. **attendance_logs**
-Represents the academic topics covered during sessions and the corresponding dates.
+Logs whether students were present or absent on specific dates.

-5. Assignments
+5. **topic_sessions**
-Contains task-related details linked to lessons, submission status, and student IDs.
+Holds data about each class session including topic title and date.

-6. Placements
+6. **task_submissions**
-Captures information on company drives, dates, and student participants.
+Records assignment details for each student including whether tasks were submitted.

-7. Mentors
+7. **drive_events**
-Holds mentor data including their email, name, and number of mentees assigned.
+Stores placement drive details such as company name, date, and list of participating students.

 ---